 Best Friends tracks brick-and-mortar shelters in the pet lifesaving dashboard because those are the agencies and organizations that are officially held accountable for pets in their communities.
 However, rescue groups are key stakeholders and essential partners in the no-kill movement.
 Collaborative partnerships between brick-and-mortar shelters and rescue groups are often vital to that community's lifesaving status.

-Foster-based rescue groups are not included if they do not have a government contract to provide animal control.
+Foster-based rescue groups are not included if they do not have a government contract to provide animal services.
 There may be times when a rescue group represents a significant portion of the pets in need of rehoming in a given community, and in such rare cases, they may be included.

 Foster-based organizations should be transparent and publicly publish their data, including the number of animals admitted to and leaving their care.